-CAFETERIA
+CAFETERIA GUIDELINES

-Proper cafeteria behavior is a primary concern at Troy Intermediate School.
-With up to one hundred and thirty students in the cafeteria at one time, respect for other students is absolutely required.
+Proper cafeteria behavior is a primary concern at Troy Intermediate School and W.R.
+Croman Primary School.
+Respect for other students is absolutely required.
 Talking must be kept to a six inch voice.
 Unruliness and disruptive behavior will be dealt with in a timely fashion.
 When inappropriate behavior is displayed, individual grade level measures will be administered.
 Re-teaching proper cafeteria behavior in an in-school detention may be a consequence for cafeteria misbehaviors, as may be changes in seating arrangements.
 On days with a two hour delay, there will not be any breakfast program.

-Lunch is served in four lunch periods.
+Lunch is served in four lunch periods at TIS, and three at WRC.
 All students are to remain seated unless getting their lunch or returning their tray.
-Tables will be washed every day by a student at each table during each lunch period.
+Tables will be washed every day by a students and staff members.
 Students are also to remain in their seats until dismissed by the supervising staff member.
 All food is to be eaten in the cafeteria.
 Students are not to remove any food or cafeteria items from the cafeteria unless specifically directed to do so.